Simpson-Golabi-Behmel Syndrome – Definition

 Diagnosis

-The diagnosis is made clinically and can be confirmed with a mutation analysis in patients with a defect in a known gene.
+The diagnosis is made clinically and can be confirmed with an analysis of the pathogenic variant in patients with a defect in a known gene.
 Not all SGBS genes are known, so genetic confirmation is not always possible.

 Differential Diagnoses